PedroDrago/so_long_leaktester/README.md

 ```bash
 make
 ```
+### Observations
-Obs: Have your makefile ready.
+Have your makefile ready.
 By default so_long leaktester will cd into your so_long directory, run `make` and will look for an executable named `so_long`.
 You can change this path if you will bi modifying the `SO_LONG` variable in `leaktester`, although, I do not recomend changing anything.

 **Attetion: In the case of your so_long window opening while the test is running, you will need to close the window in an appropriate way for the test to continue (ESC or Winning the game)**.